smatechnologies/ibm-i-agent-docs/docs/events-utilities/email.md

 single Acronym value.
 Zeros is a valid value for a sequence number.

-When the USECODE is not blank, then zeros in this sequence number field has the special meaning of \"find the lowest sequence number of a record that matches the Use Code.\"
+When the USECODE is not blank, then zeros in this sequence number field has the special meaning of "find the lowest sequence number of a record that matches the Use Code."

 **USECODE**: 1 to 10 characters